BITRY/PrivPass/readme.md

-# PrivPass
+# PrivPass®

-PrivPass is a simple password manager written in Python using minimal libraries.
+PrivPass® is a simple password manager written in Python using minimal libraries.

 ![PrivPass Logo](./PrivPass_Logo.png)